tsnellgrove/dark_castle3/doc/to_do.md

 *** Folderinze modules based on grouping ***

 *** Really modularize machines! ***

+*** Refactor app_main() modules ***

+- refactor app_main() modules
+- IDEA: score() and end() should be between post_action() and auto_action() [i.e. between move 'n' and 'n+1']

+*** Sort out active_gs child classes ***

+- rename active_gs to gs
+- modularize remaining GameState class and declarations (???)
+- create a class for descriptions

+- TBD: rename active_gs => gs
+- TBD: perhaps Map, Score, and Descript are classes w/ static dicts in mehod / class and actual obj in gs attributes
+- TBD: refactor buffer type commands into gs.io
+- Refactor dicts
+	- TBD: refactor active_gs.map
+		- gs will have map as an attribute
+		- subclass map_dict
+		- use __getattr__ and __setattr__ methods to make dict accessible as obj
+		- instantiate in start_up() and save in pickle in case map someday changes during game (fun idea)
+		- methods:
+			- next room
+			- use dict keys to search for item in game world (see score() )
+			- return room burt is in

+- TBD: refactor descript_dict (=> static_dict), autogen_dict (new) and dynamic_dict to Descript class with descript instantiation
+	- TBD: unify descript approach: how to make get_descript_str() [which has a default response] work with auto-gen descript keys [which depend on the possibility of failure]?
+Need a consistent solution
+	- call with key and return string; will look like gs.descript(key)
+	- all autogen keys & vals live in autogen_dict and are pre-fixed with "ag_" (note: the defining feature of autogen keys = try: buffer() )
+		- Can autogen key try be incorporated into Descript method??
+	- static_dict and autogen_dict live in class; dynamic_dict is lone class attribute and is instantiated in mk_def_pkl()
+	- Use guard pattern and check in this order
+		- 1) in dynamic_dict
+		- 2) starts with "ag_" => autogen_dict (no "try", allow failure)
+		- 3) try static_dic except f"the {obj.full_name} is simple indescribable"
+	- CANCEL: create dict_class_def.py w/ StaticDict and __getattr___ (no set)
+		- CANCEL: test w/ descript_dict => start with version
+		- can compound noun methods be created?
+		- think abour 'source' and 'desination'... e.g. for take(), source = is_item in <room>.obj_scope; destination = <creature>.hand_lst
+		- need to do a detailed mapping of what is required for success in each noun_class() method
+		- this would allow give() to become a noun class method... essentially a take() initiated by burt
+		- likewise, show() becomes an examine initiated by burt
+		- TBD: change goblin re-arm result to take() rather than put_in_hand()
+		- maybe each Creature has its own description list?
+			- desc list as creature attribute ???
+		- with a default examine() response similar to "the X is not interesting"
+	- TBD: auto-gen keys
+		- TBD: consider auto-gen keys for all verb methods (probably not)
+		- TBD: Organize auto-gen keys together
+		- TBD: consider creating a separate dict for autogen keys

+- TBD: refactor score
+	- TBD: determine max_score from summ of all possible scores?
+	- TBD: score = class with object being attribute in gs
+	- TBD: print_score() a method of the Score class
+	- TBD: instead of a dict of score achievements w/ T or F, just have a list of score achievemnts achieved
+	- TBD: link front_gate score to opening door
+- TBD: refactor hero to gs.hero
+	- TBD: get_room() method belongs to this class ?? (or pass active_gs to active_gs.map and move get_room there ??)
+- TBD: refactor buffer and caching to gs.io
+- TBD: refactor GameState and dicts in static_gbl() with dunder methods (__getattr__ and __setattr__ ; see email to self on Aug 2, 2022)
+- TBD: active_gs => gs renaming; point to same obj to start with ??
+- TBD: active_gs holds list of smaller game state components? clock + scoreboard + map + printer ??
+- TBD: modularize mk_def_pkl() and active_gs ( how about gs.sboard.get_score() )
+- TBD: end() => gamestate ???
+- does creature_state really have any value?
+Maybe build hedgehog state machine before pulling the plug on this one
+	- Could simplify 'give', remove description updates from give, and instead implement them as part of state machine?

 *** Sort out prepositional spaces (e.g. Under, Nook, Hole, Bed) ***